ctu-geoforall-lab/qgis-position-lag-correction-plugin/docs/source/index.rst

 QGIS Plugin GPS Position Lag Correction Documentation
 =====================================================

-The plugin allows user to correct a record delay of points GPS coordinates in QGIS.
-This delay occurs especially during airborne monitoring where even for one second measurement the plane / helicopter flies distance of several tens of meters.
-User is allowed to shift points by values, by constant distance or by constant time (variable distance considering current velocity).
-Ellipsoid WGS84 (EPSG:4326) is used as a reference ellipsoid.
+The plugin allows user to correct a record delay of points defined by GPS coordinates in QGIS.
+Such delay can occur especially during airborne monitoring when even for one second measurement the plane / helicopter flies distance of several tens of meters.
+User is allowed to shift points by values, constant distance or by constant time (variable distance considering current velocity).
+For calculating distances the plugin uses WGS84 reference ellipsoid (EPSG:4326).

 This plugin was developed on the demand of National Radiation Protection Institute (`www.suro.cz <http://www.suro.cz>`__) for